HappyPotatoHead/Cardiovascular-Risk-Analysis/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 A simple data science to get started in machine learning!
-For the full documentation, visit [The project garden](https://happypotatohead.github.io/project-garden/Data-Analysis--and--Machine-Learning/Cardiovascular-Risk-Analysis)
+For the full documentation, visit [The Garden](https://happypotatohead.github.io/project-garden/Data-Analysis--and--Machine-Learning/Cardiovascular-Risk-Analysis)

 <p align="right"><a href="#readme-top">Back to top</a></p>